-• Creating a synchronization project for initial synchronization of an Azure Active Directory tenant on page 25
+- Creating a synchronization project for initial synchronization of an Azure Active Directory tenant on page 25 - Pausing handling of target system specific processes (Offline mode) on page 56

 Displaying synchronization results

 Synchronization results are summarized in the synchronization log.
 You can specify the extent of the synchronization log for each system connection individually.
 One Identity Manager provides several reports in which the synchronization results are organized under different criteria.